NicolasMurphy/NicolasMurphyPortfolio/journal.md

 # 12/24/23
     Goals:
+        - Add transition colors for background of projects
+        - Improve styling for project description
+        -
+    Notes:
+        -

+# 12/24/23
+    Goals:
         - Update projects page for better styling, change background color ✓
         - For projects, move slider to left/right of description and mobile slider ✓
         - Update technologies for projects styling, possibly badges